muhkhoi/CatadioptricLensDewarp/README.md

-# CatadioptricLensDewarp
+# CatadioptricLensDewarpOpenCV
-Dewarping spherical/panoramic view of catadioptric 360 degree lens to rectangle prespective using OpenCV 2.4.9 this project initially done by https://github.com/kscottz/dewarp. using SimpleCV library purposely converted library to OpenCV in order to ease in customization.
+Dewarping spherical/panoramic view of catadioptric/omnidirectional/360 degree lens to rectangle prespective using OpenCV 2.4.9 this project initially done by https://github.com/kscottz/dewarp. using SimpleCV library purposely converted library to OpenCV in order to ease in customization.